Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Introduction

 The second change is that there has been an enormous increase in the amount and diversity of publicly available professional data---that is, calibrated, trustworthy, science-oriented data in observatory, sky-survey, and individual-investigator collections.
 These collections are so large and diverse that automated data analysis tools that can trivially interact with extremely heterogeneous data are necessary in many scientific domains.
 That is, much of the technology required for exploitation of the Web-as-sky-survey is required for \emph{any} mature, data-intensive scientific investigation.

 We have been exploring some of these ideas with the \An\ project.
 Not only has the system calibrated thousands of images taken by amateurs and hobbyists, we have interfaced the system with \flickr\ (Stumm \etal, forthcoming).
-Users who add an image from their online collection to a group called ``astrometry'' find the image calibrated automatically by an unmanned bot that downloads the image, calibrates it with \An, and then posts machine-readable calibration results to the image's page on \flickr; these have been dubbed ``astro-tags''.
+When a user adds an image to the ``astrometry'' group, an automated ``bot'' downloads the image, calibrates it with \An, and then posts machine-readable calibration results to the image's page on \flickr; these have been dubbed ``astro-tags''.
 The bot also adds annotations to the image, marking named stars and galaxies from the Messier and NGC/IC catalogs.
-We make use of the \flickr\ Application Programming Interface, something many image and data-sharing sites employ.
-The success of this suggests that automated maintenance of a heterogeneous crowd-sourced sky survey might be possible in the future.
+We make use of the \flickr\ Application Programming Interface (API); many image and data-sharing sites offer APIs that allow scriptable access to the data they hold.
+The success of our \flickr\ bot suggests that automated maintenance of a heterogeneous crowd-sourced sky survey might be possible in the future.

-In this paper, we explore some of the ideas around a Web-as-sky-survey, by performing a scientific investigation of Comet Holmes using Web-discovered, human-viewable (JPEG) images alone.
+In this paper, we explore some of the ideas around the Web-as-sky-survey, by performing a scientific investigation of Comet 17P/Holmes using Web-discovered, human-viewable (JPEG) images alone.
 Although we do in principle learn things about Comet Holmes, our main interest is in developing and testing new technologies for observational astrophysics.
 This project leverages the tendency of humans to point their cameras and telescopes towards interesting things, the ability of \Yahoo\ (or any other search engine) to classify and organize their images, and the ability of \An\ to figure out after the fact where they were pointing.
 What we do is related to other citizen-science projects, like the \project{GalaxyZoo} (\citealt{galaxyzoo}) or the monitoring projects of the \project{AAVSO} (\url{http://aavso.org}), except that the participants here are entirely unwitting.
-We end up showing that science can be done with data taken by citizen observers who know nothing of the scientific goals, and scientists who know nothing of the provenance of any of the observations.
+We end up showing that there is substantial scientific content in the data taken by citizen observers, even if they have not committed to particular scientific goals; we also show that it is possible to extract scientific information from observations of which the provenance is unknown.